chime-experiment/ch_util/README.md

     $ pip install git+https://github.com/chime-experiment/ch_util.git#egg=ch_util

-## Connecting to the Database
+### CHIME Database Configuration

+To install the `ch_util` python package with configuration to connect to the CHIME database:

+    $ pip install .[chimedb_config]

-Connection to the CHIME database from the standard locations should be automatic.
+With this configuration, the connection to the CHIME database from the standard locations should be automatic.
 Standard locations include:

 * DRAO
 * `cedar`